-Sukanya Samriddhi Yojana (SSY) 2020: Eligibility, Interest Rate, Benefits
+Sukanya Samriddhi Yojana (SSY) Details

 The current government is taking lots of initiatives for a girl child, such as the ‘Beti Bachao Beti Padhao’ initiative.
 Sukanya Samridhi Yojana is one such scheme which helps to make a girl child independent for her future.
 SSY is a deposit focussed on savings for a girls' education or marriage.